 Go here for the lower price and freebies.

 The Best Western Downtown Convention Center sits on the former site of President James K. Polk's home and has 100 rooms.
 While dated, this hotel offers a few typically long-since gone amenities, such as free local calls, newspapers, and breakfast, as well as a price well below other nearby accommodations.
 It is located a few blocks from the Convention Center, the Bridgestone Arena, and the Ryman.

 There are three notable hotels located across the Cumberland River and near the Titan's football stadium.
 While you can walk to the downtown Nashville district from any of these hotels, it can be a bit of a jaunt.

-This Ramada is three stories high and has 120 rooms.
+This Quality Inn a is three stories high and has 120 rooms.
 While it's known for its guitar-shaped swimming pool, it is a moderately priced and a stone's throw from LP Field.

 Location: 303 Interstate Drive, Nashville

 Go here if you're a seasoned budget traveler.